fgm/beanstalkd/README.txt

 2. sites/all/libraries
 3. sites/{config}/libraries

-Use the following command in the beanstalkd module directory
+Use the following command in one of the above directories.

 $ git clone git://github.com/pda/pheanstalk.git

+or download the latest version from https://github.com/pda/pheanstalk and untar/unzip it into one of the above directories.

 Installation
 ------------